Celebrate Toronto Pride. Learn more.

 Morning

-It’s the biggest day of the weekend, so try and get up early for a drag brunch, to fuel up for the long day ahead.
-Try the cod fish croquettes at Church Street Garage, where The Imperial Court of Toronto holds its regally campy proceedings.
+It’s the biggest day of the weekend, so getting up early for a drag brunch is the perfect way to fuel up for the long day ahead.
+Try the cornflake-crusted French toast at Church St. Garage, where The Imperial Court of Toronto holds its regally campy proceedings.

 Afternoon

-It might be a long afternoon, so don’t forget to pack a refillable water bottle and plenty of sunscreen.
-If you’ve been exploring on foot, it’s a good idea to replenish your energy levels.
+If you’re exploring on foot, be sure to replenish your energy levels by packing a refillable water bottle and a few snacks.
 For some on-the-go deliciousness, try the grilled chicken or lemongrass tofu sandwiches from Banh Mi Boys.
 If everywhere is jam packed, a few blocks outside of the Gay Village are places such as Sin & Redemption, which serves casual pub food, and you can even try poutine —French fries topped with cheese curds and gravy — considered a Canadian delicacy.

-The focus of the whole weekend, the main Pride Parade processes at 2 p.m. from the corner of Church and Bloor streets all the way down Yonge Street before ending at Yonge-Dundas Square.
+The focus of the whole weekend, the main Pride Parade processes at 2 p.m. from the corner of Church and Bloor streets all the way down Yonge Street before ending at Nathan Philips Square.

-The sheer diversity of the city’s LGBTQ community is on display here, with stunning costumes, sound systems and special celebrity guests all joyfully saluting the best of the city’s queer culture.
-This year’s International Grand Marshall is Lady Phyll, a celebrated British activist and public speaker, and Pride Toronto’s chosen charity this year is the Black Coalition for AIDS Prevention, which works to educate and respond to the threat of HIV and AIDS in the city’s Black, African and Caribbean communities.
+The sheer diversity of the city’s LGBTQ+ community is on display here, with stunning costumes, sound systems and special celebrity guests all joyfully saluting the best of the city’s queer culture.
+More than 100 groups will march this year in support of this inclusive community.

 Evening

-The last evening of Pride Toronto can be either a winding down or one last night of partying.
+You can spend the last evening of Pride Toronto by winding down in your cozy hotel or by enjoying one last night of partying.
 There will be plenty of last hurrahs taking place at bars around the village — try the patio at Boutique Bar or the dance floors at Crews & Tangos.

-If you feel like taking things down a notch, though, then head a couple of neighborhoods out to Parkdale and try one of the exotic concoctions at The Shameful Tiki Room.
-More locally, a lovely last dinner option is The Diner’s Corner, an authentic, queer-owned West Indian spot with great saltfish and jerk salmon.
+If you feel like taking things down a notch, a lovely last dinner option is The Diner's Corner, an authentic, queer-owned West Indian spot with great saltfish and jerk salmon.
+Or you can head a couple of neighborhoods out to Parkdale and try one of the exotic concoctions at The Shameful Tiki Room.

 Whatever your tastes or interests, you’ll find Pride Toronto’s Festival Weekend an inclusive and inspiring time, where diversity and self-expression are celebrated with colorful gusto, and the city itself provides an ideal backdrop.